Ensuring the Educational Stability of Students in Foster Care

 How can local school district foster care liaisons provide additional supports to students in foster care?

-• Ensure contact information for foster families, caregivers, guardian ad items (GALs) and other individuals close to students in foster care are current in districtwide email listservs, call lists and the Student Information System.
+• Ensure contact information for foster families, caregivers, guardians ad litem (GALs), and other individuals close to students in foster care are current in districtwide email listservs, call lists, and the Student Information System.

 • Know which students and families need additional assistance with technology and internet connectivity necessary to complete remote schoolwork.
 Help students and families get connected to the resources offered by the district or local community partners and agencies.